This is the multi-page printable view of this section. Click here to print.

 port: 80

-Apply it: kubectl apply -f route.yaml
+Apply both: kubectl apply -f app.yaml -f route.yaml

 Verify

-kubectl -n team-a get gateway team-a -o jsonpath='{.status.addresses[0].value}'
+kubectl -n gateway get gateway shared -o jsonpath='{.status.addresses[0].value}'

-curl -v https://echo.team-a.example.com/
+curl -v https://team-a.example.com/

 Common mistakes

-• No upstream proxy in front — this variant assumes a CDN, WAF, or other proxy injects X-Forwarded-For before traffic reaches the load balancer.
+• No upstream proxy in front: this variant assumes a CDN, WAF, or other proxy injects X-Forwarded-For before traffic reaches the load balancer.
 Without one, no real client IP arrives, and your backend will only see the LB’s internal IP.
 If you have no upstream proxy, use direct (PROXY-protocol) mode instead.

-• Forgetting ClientTrafficPolicy — Envoy ignores the incoming X-Forwarded-For and treats the load balancer’s internal IP as the client.
+• Forgetting ClientTrafficPolicy: Envoy ignores the incoming X-Forwarded-For and treats the load balancer’s internal IP as the client.
 Rate limiting and access logs see the LB, not your real client.

-• Wrong numTrustedHops — too low and a caller can spoof the client IP by adding their own X-Forwarded-For entry.
+• Wrong numTrustedHops: too low and a caller can spoof the client IP by adding their own X-Forwarded-For entry.
 Too high and Envoy walks too far back into spoofable territory.
 Count one per trusted upstream proxy.

-• Mixing xForwardedFor and customHeader — they are mutually exclusive.
+• Mixing xForwardedFor and customHeader: they are mutually exclusive.
 Pick one.

 Advanced usage